susanBuck/notes/07_Git/04_Setup_a_repository.md

 ## Set up your practice project

+Move into your home directory, and create a new directory called `dev`.
+This is where you'll put all your repos.

-Create a new directory in the document root of your local server called `hello-world`.
+Move into `dev` and create a new project called `hello-world`.

+Move into `hello-world`.

+Mac users:

+    cd ~/
+    mkdir dev
+    cd dev
+    mkdir hello-world
+    cd hello-world

+Windows users:

+    cd c:\Users\Your-Username\
+    mkdir dev
+    cd dev
+    mkdir hello-world
+    cd hello-world

 Within this directory, create a new file called `README.md` with the following contents:

     # Hello World
     Just for practice